-Out of body experiences are neurological phenomena that are easy to produce if one understands the physiological processes that govern them (they can easily be triggered by the practice of rhythmic thinking combined with certain head sways or exercises like ‟static tensions”).
-These phenomena are totally subjective which means that they take place in the domain of the mind and not in the domain of matter.
+Out-of-body experiences are neurological phenomena that are easy to produce if one understands the physiological processes that govern them (they can easily be triggered by the practice of rhythmed thinking combined with certain head sways or exercises like ‟static tensions”).
+These phenomena are totally subjective that means that they take place in the domain of the mind and not in the domain of matter.

 Nothing wrong can happen to the body and thus, there is no danger experiencing this inner cinema.

-This justifies the name of out of body experience: consciousness of the body remains; but at the same time situations which are not physical are perceived.
+This justifies the name of out-of-body experience: consciousness of the body remains but at the same time situations that are not physical are perceived.
 Consciousness seems to be ‟in two places at the same time”.

-That concept is called ‟conscious dream” in psychology and ‟low, mid or high astral” in esotericism.
-This classification of low, mid or high astral is established in relation to the level and quality of the conscious dream.
+That concept is called ‟conscious dream” in psychology and ‟low, mid, or high astral” in esotericism.
+This classification of low, mid, or high astral is established about the level and quality of the conscious dream.
 In a simplified way we can call tormented dreams ‟low”; symbolic dreams ‟mid” and dreams with spiritual content (contact with a guide) ‟high”

-If people happen to find themselves conscious within a dream and believe that they are having an out of body experience or an ‟astral projection”.
-They will then tell everybody that out of body experiences and astral travelling are dangerous, but they have not understood that out of body experiences or astral travelling is something totally different from these conscious dreams.
+If people happen to find themselves conscious within a dream and believe that they are having an out-of-body experience or an ‟astral projection”.
+They will then tell everybody that out-of-body experiences and astral travels are dangerous, but they have not understood that out-of-body experiences or astral travels is something totally different from these conscious dreams.

-Moreover, dreams can have effects on the body (tetany, raise or diminution of blood flow in certain parts of the body, quickening of the pace of the heart).
-That is not the case with out of body experiences or astral travelling.
-Certain types of ‟directed or conscious” dreams can make people experience situations beyond time and outside of the body of such intensity that people will declare without hesitation that they have relived a ‟previous life”!
+Moreover, dreams can have effects on the body (tetany, raise or diminution of blood flow in certain parts of the body, quickening of the heart’s rhythm).
+That is not the case with out-of-body experiences or astral travels.
+Certain types of ‟directed or conscious” dreams can make people experience situations beyond time and outside of the body of such intensity that people will declare without hesitation that they have relived a ‟previous life”.